reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-backend-server-with-launchdarkly.md

 ## Initial Setup in Node.js

-LaunchDarkly supports lots of clients for different coding languages.
+LaunchDarkly supports lots of clients with different coding languages.
 For NodeJs, it has created an npm library with the name **[launchdarkly-node-server-sdk](https://github.com/launchdarkly/node-server-sdk)**.
 We will use this library as a dependency in our code.

 In order to create our backend service, we need to first initiate the repo by simply executing: